gce-electronics/HA_RFPlayer/README.md

 For best performance, it's recommended to limit the number of enabled receiver protocols.
 By default all protocols are enabled.

-For additional RFPLAYER tuning, it's possible to execute a set of RFPLAYER commands when the integration is loaded.
+For additional _RF Player_ tuning, it's possible to execute a set of _RF Player_ commands when the integration is loaded.
 The configuration is a list of comma-separated commands.
-The list of available commands is available in the [RFPLAYER API documentation][rfplayer-api].
+The list of available commands is available in the [RF PLAYER API documentation][rfplayer-api].
 For example, it's possible to fine-tune the sensivity or selectivity of the receiver.

 ### Manual RF device configuration

-By default, RF device are added automatically to HomeAssitant upon receipt of RFPLAYER packet matching a known device that has not been already configured.
+By default, RF device are added automatically to HomeAssitant upon receipt of _RF Player_ packet matching a known device that has not been already configured.
 The RF device will be created with the first matching RF device profiles.
 The automatic creation option can be disabled afterward if you don't want to add new devices anymore.

 Automatic device creation is mostly useful for sensors because most actuators are only receivers and cannot send events.
-In that case, the RF device must be declared manually from the RFPLAYER configuration menu.
+In that case, the RF device must be declared manually from the _RF Player_ configuration menu.

 Some generic RF devices can match several device profiles (e.g. Blyss devices).
 If you want to assign a more specific profile, you need to disable automatic device creation, delete the device that was automatically created and re-create it manually with the profile of your choice.